Non-Hodgkin Lymphoma clinical trials at University of California Health

 Sorry, in progress, not accepting new patients

-A Study to Compare the Efficacy and Safety of JCAR017 to Standard of Care in Adult Subjects With High-risk, Transplant-eligible Relapsed or Refractory Aggressive B-cell Non-Hodgkin Lymphomas
+JCAR017 in Adult Subjects With Relapsed or Refractory Indolent B-cell Non-Hodgkin Lymphoma (NHL)

 Sorry, not currently recruiting here